klab-aizu/EnsembleSTDP/README.md

 ```

 #### Install bindsnet
-1. Change directory to the top level of EnsembleSTDP
+1. Change the directory to the top level of EnsembleSTDP
-2. Clone bindsnet repository
+2. Clone the BindsNet repository
 ```
 git clone https://github.com/BindsNET/bindsnet
 ```
-3. Change directory to the top level of bindsnet
+3. Change the directory to the top level of BindsNet
 4. Make bindsnet editable
 ```
 pip install -e .
 ```
 5. Go back to the top level of EnsembleSTDP
-4. Move the modified models.py to bindsnet library
+4. Move the modified models.py to the BindsNet library
 ```
 mv models.py bindsnet/bindsnet/models/models.py
 ```